jordanbonilla/Moderate_Shared_GPU_Resource/README.md

 #Project:
 Allow a shared computer to run smoothly when it is being used by students in a CUDA GPU programming course.

-TA_Utilities.cpp/hpp provide function that programatically limit the execution time of the function and select the GPU with the lowest temperature to use for kernel calls.
+TA_Utilities.cpp/hpp provide functions that programatically limit the execution time of the function and select the GPU with the lowest temperature to use for kernel calls.

 #Prerequisites:
 Must be running on a UNIX machine